 For example, no eye massages.
 Eye massages are great and we’ll get more into them later, but they require you to take your hands off the steering wheel and close your eyes.
 While driving, this is a recipe for disaster.

-Instead, try something like a focus exercises.
+Instead, try something like a focus exercise.
 Focus on a car in the distance.
 This shouldn’t be too difficult since they’ve packed the freeway.
 Now let your eyes focus on that car for 10 seconds, then, without moving your head, shift your focus to your dashboard.
 Do this back and forth no more than 10 times.

 Always be careful when driving.
 Never allow the exercises to distract you.
 If traffic is moving freely, we do not recommend you do anything but focus on the road.